What Is Talent Acquisition? A Complete Guide

 - Higher cost of recruitment means that it becomes infeasible for project-based hiring.

-- You will need to give time to work with the recruiter as it is a collaborative process.
+- You will need to give time to work with the recruiter, as it is a collaborative process.

 - An up-front fee is most often required to retain the recruiter.